electrikmilk/cherrilang.org/language/types.md

 @textVar = var.text
 ```

-There exists no `text()` action, as string literals create a text action.
-To coerce another value to a string, simply reference it as an inline variable just as you would in Shortcuts.
+There exists no `text()` action, as text literals create a text action.
+To coerce another value to text, simply reference it as an inline variable just as you would in Shortcuts.

 ```ruby
 @var = 5